 Turn Off Guest Networks

 Consider turning off these networks.
-You’ll be ridding yourself from another security risk.
+You’ll be ridding yourself of another security risk.

 Use a VPN